Global Project Quality Infrastructure – India

 Commissioned by: German Federal Ministry for Economic Affairs and Energy (BMWi)

-Lead executing agency: Ministry of Consumer Affairs, Food and Public Distribution of the Republic of India (MoCAF&PD)
+Key political partner: Ministry of Consumer Affairs, Food & Public Distribution (MoCAF&PD)